php-dev-br/laravel-doc-pt-br/events.md

-If your queue connection's `after_commit` configuration option is set to `false`, you may still indicate that a particular queued listener should be dispatched after all open database transactions have been committed by implementing the `ShouldHandleEventsAfterCommit` interface on the listener
+If your queue connection's `after_commit` configuration option is set to `false`, you may still indicate that a particular queued listener should be dispatched after all open database transactions have been committed by defining an `$afterCommit` property on the listener class:
-class:

     <?php

     namespace App\Listeners;

-    use Illuminate\Contracts\Events\ShouldHandleEventsAfterCommit;
     use Illuminate\Contracts\Queue\ShouldQueue;
     use Illuminate\Queue\InteractsWithQueue;

-    class SendShipmentNotification implements ShouldQueue, ShouldHandleEventsAfterCommit
+    class SendShipmentNotification implements ShouldQueue
     {
         use InteractsWithQueue;

+        public $afterCommit = true;
     }

-> [!NOTE]
+> **Note**
 > To learn more about working around these issues, please review the
 > documentation
 > regarding [queued jobs and database transactions](queues.md#jobs-and-database-transactions).